“There are times in life when people must know when not to let go. Balloons are designed to teach small children this” TP

 So a few, or hopefully a many, will be asking today and tomorrow, until we join you sitting by Cronin in a Discworld twist of Valhalla, where were you when Terry Pratchett died?
 Only they’ve kind of got it wrong.
 Let me explain why.

-When I heard you had died (for the record you are my favourite author) I was at Writing Across Boundaries.
+When I heard you had died (for the record you are my favourite author) I was at Writing Across Boundaries, Durham University.
 If I may ask you to suspend disbelief for a moment, I was at a seminar for using creative writing skills in academic writing.

 The seminar began quoting your words “If you don’t write your own story someone will write you into one of theirs” or something like that, which I think came from A Slip of the Keyboard (someone please correct me).